blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 Yet, we want to be compatible with them.

 Still the question remains, should we fully reuse what they have built (in terms of categories of data) and try to extend it?
 My view is that that would limit our ability to offer automation in many use-cases.

+### ISO 19944

+There is an ISO standard for data categories and processing categories.
+They are mostly very broad, many overlap, and they are of almost no use for resolving Privacy Requests in the context of GDPR.

+However, we might want to allow developers to use our format (properties and concepts) with ISO 19944 categories instead of our terms.

 ## References